moroccan spicy carrot salad

 • ¼ cup parsley, chopped finely

-• 2 tablespoons harissa or make the dressing below
+• 1 tablespoon harissa or make the dressing below - check how spicy it is before adding it

 • 3 garlic cloves, crushed